What is Attachment?

 - Controlling within peer relationships (unable to make or keep wanted friends due to emotional immaturity)

 - Express anxiety as Controlling, omnipotent, knowing everything

 - Demonstrate a limited range of emotion, lack of contentment/joy in child activity

 All clinicians like me who are immersed in the therapy world understand attachment styles, and I know that your child behaves in this way simply as a response to danger and threat; they are not being naughty and do not have ADHD.
 Please note that:

 - All infants make use of defensive behavioural strategies

 - Insecure infants have to rely on these to avoid/relieve distress habitually

 - Insecure attachment is, by itself, not necessarily a disorder, but it is a risk factor

-For more reassurance, I like Dr. Patrica Crittenden’s work.
-It is her belief that children do not have just one attachment style, it is more fluid than that, indeed they may have a default pattern in different contexts such as school or home.
+For more reassurance, I like Dr Patrica Crittenden’s work.
+She believes that children do not have just one attachment style; it is more fluid than that.
+Indeed they may have a default pattern in different contexts such as school or home.
 Essentially though, their main preoccupation is surviving in their environment at that moment.
-This is why it is so difficult for teachers and parents to understand them and why it is so important to work with everyone in the system to offer meaningful understanding but in addition consistency.
-It would also explain why the relational aspect of the parenting is so hard, exhaustive and you really don’t enjoy being with your child sometimes.
+This is why it is so difficult for teachers and parents to understand them and why it is essential to work with everyone in the system to offer meaningful understanding and consistency.
+It would also explain why the relational aspect of parenting is so complex and exhaustive and you don’t enjoy being with your child sometimes.

-Please do contact me for a consultation if you are a parent/ professional and notice your child displaying these behaviors or have been diagnosed with an Attachment Disorder, there are many ways of helping your child.
+Please contact me for a consultation if you are a parent/ professional and notice your child displaying these behaviours or have been diagnosed with an Attachment Disorder; there are many ways of helping your child.